pantheon-systems/documentation/source/content/guides/decoupled/drupal-nextjs-frontend-starters/07-style.md

 ## Tailwind CSS Typography Plugin

-You must have to use the typography plugin for Tailwind CSS to have content from the Drupal site rendered in the Next.js frontend.
+You must use the typography plugin for Tailwind CSS to have content from the Drupal site rendered in the Next.js frontend.
 Review Tailwind typography plugin information in the [Tailwind CSS documentation](https://tailwindcss.com/docs/typography-plugin).

 ### Install the Plugin